MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

             RunGroversSearch(register, phaseOracle, nIterations);
             let res = MultiM(register);
             set answer = BoolArrayAsInt(ResultArrayAsBoolArray(res));
-            // Check that if the result is a solution with the oracle. markingOracle(register, output);
+            // See if the result is a solution with the oracle. markingOracle(register, output);
             if MResetZ(output) == One and answer != 1 and answer != number {
                 set isCorrect = true;